carpentries-incubator/fair-explainable-ml/code/7a-OOD-detection-output-based.md

 We will focus on output-based methods (softmax and energy) in this episode and then do a deep dive into distance-based methods in the next episode.

 # Example 1: Softmax scores
+Softmax-based out-of-distribution (OOD) detection methods are a fundamental aspect of understanding how models differentiate between in-distribution and OOD data.
+Even though energy-based methods are becoming more popular, grasping softmax OOD detection methods provides essential scaffolding for learning more advanced techniques.
+Furthermore, softmax thresholding is still in use throughout ML literature, and learning more about this method will help you better assess results from others.

 In this first example, we will train a simple logistic regression model to classify images as T-shirts or pants.
 We will then evaluate how our model reacts to data outside of these two classes ("semantic shift").

 TODO: add brief reminder on where softmax comes into play for logistic regression and neural networks.